 An interview with Rona Dougall on Scotland Tonight.
-There’s a short clip below or you can watch the whole thing on STV’s website (if you live in Scotland) until September 26.
+There’s a short clip below; sadly the full version is no longer available on STV’s website.

 Anna Burnside of the Daily Record interviewed me while I was in Glasgow promoting the book.
 ‘It felt as if we had enough time to do everything.
 In fact it was all quite helter-skelter.‘

 Lily-Anne Stroobach of expat radio show DutchbuzZ in The Hague generously tolerated my company twice – first in advance of publication and again just after the book was launched.
 You can listen to both interviews below.

 An interview in Dutch with Jannetje Koelewijn of NRC Handelsblad: ‘The children don’t talk about their mother anymore now she’s dead.‘ (The Dutch don’t mince words with their headlines).

 I answered some questions by email for expat mothers’ forum Amsterdam Mamas.
 ‘I definitely think the Dutch have a more constructive attitude to death.’

 One of my favourite interviews was also one of the earliest, for Andy Clark’s Here in Holland podcast.
 It’s about 38 minutes long and includes some extracts from the book.
 I’m biased, obviously, but I’d say it’s worth making time for.